 We break down the basics so that you have a better understanding of what it means to dry brush your skin and decide whether or not you want to kickstart this practice.

-It exfoliates the skin.
 Dry brushing is known as a physical exfoliator, which means it works to remove dead skin cells through the use of a tool.
 In this case, it’s a brush.
 Eliminating the top layers of the skin allows for better product absorption and keeps your skin soft and smooth.
-Have you ever tried a physical exfoliator for your face?
-(Hint: they usually contain small beads or circular granules).
-It’s the same concept.

-It can irritate the skin.
 If you aren’t careful, aggressive dry brushing can cause adverse skin reactions, like redness.
 While it’s important to maintain firm strokes, any added pressure going above a well-tolerated level is a big no. Take your time to go through this process.
-When in doubt, always stick to a gentler approach.
+And when in doubt, always stick to a gentler approach.

 1. Start at your feet.
 Apply strokes at the bottom of your feet and work your way up your legs towards your stomach.